NoroffFEU/development-platforms/case-studies/github/copilot/GitHub-Copilot-case-study.md

 ## Market Comparison

 Tabnine is the biggest challenger to GitHub Copilot.
 Unlike Copilot, they have a free tier limited to “short code completions for simple projects.”
 This seems limited, and to upgrade to get access to the more advanced features, one has to pay $12 a month.
 Similar to Copilot, they have a free 14-day trial.
 Unlike Copilot, they are based on OpenAI GPT2.
 This is, for some users, a blessing, and for others, it makes it less valuable.
 Unlike GitHub Copilot, the software can also be hosted locally for additional security for enterprises.

+Another option is AWS CodeWisperer.
+It was announced on 24 June 2022.
+It is a part of the AWS Toolkit by Amazon Web Services.
+It has gotten a lot of the same response from users as Tabnine.
+But unlike Copilot and Tabnine, it is free.

 ## Future